 PostgreSQL is a fully featured database management system (DBMS) with a strong emphasis on extensibility and SQL compliance.
 It is backed by 20 years of open-source development, and supports both SQL (relational) and JSON (non-relational) querying.

 PostgreSQL is one of the most popular databases in the industry that is used for various web, mobile and analytics applications.
-Let‘s now go through a step-by-step guide of how to install and setup PostgreSQL on your Ubuntu 20.04 machine.
+Let‘s now go through a step-by-step guide of how to install PostgreSQL on Ubuntu 20.04 machine, as well as how to complete the PostgreSQL server setup.

 You may want to install PostgreSQL from an official repository, since it is updated more frequently than official Ubuntu sources.